 There’s just something about stunning pictures in an unfamiliar territory that just make you want to pack your bags, book a cheap flight, hop on a bus, and see a new destination in person.
 With Naga and nearby towns these shots, it’s going to be hard to do anything but just that.

-The city of Naga is situated within the province of Camarines Sur in the southeastern tip of Luzon at the near the center of the Bicol Region, surrounded on all sides by rich agricultural, forest and fishing areas.
+The city of Naga is situated within the province of Camarines Sur in the southeastern tip of Luzon at the center of the Bicol Region, surrounded on all sides by rich agricultural, forest and fishing areas.
 It covers a land area of 8,448 hectares (20,880 acres) and is located around the serpentine and historic Naga River and Bikol Rivers.
 An ideal place for trade and as center for schools, church and government offices.
 Included in its territory is Mount Isarog, a declared protected area in Region V known as Mount Isarog Natural Park.

 When you’re taking your next trip to the Philippines, make sure you put the province of Naga on your list.